poovannan89/hpdf_assignment/README.md

 Used list and dict data structures and displayed output as table.

 Task3 : http://localhost:8080/setcookie URL end point is used to set cookie with inputs as username and age.
-Form inputs are validated and cookie is set.
+Form inputs are validated using inbuilt validators and errors are notified.
+On success of validation, cookie is set.
 If cookie is already set, it is also notified in response for the request.

 Task4 : http://localhost:8080/getcookies URL end point is used to retrieve the list of cookies which is already set.